Last Updated on 04/21/2023 by Glynn Willard

 At the least, you need batteries and a way to charge your batteries.
 That can be in the form of solar panels or a generator.
 I find we need both.

 If you want to run your outlets, you need an inverter that converts DC to AC.
-Or you need a generator.
+Or you need a generator that has a built-in inverter.

-We were fortunate to find a rig that was built just for boondocking.
-But I would still like to add more batteries and an invertor.
+We were fortunate to find a travel trailer that was built just for boondocking.
+But I would still like to add more solar power, batteries and an inverter for the house batteries.

 Regardless, it works for now.